National Writers Series Scholarship Application

 - Eligible writers must be an 11th or 12th grader during the 2020/2021 school year with a permanent residential address in Antrim, Benzie, Grand Traverse, Kalkaska, or Leelanau County; and attend public, parochial, private or home school.

 - Applicant must complete an online application, a photograph of themselves, and submit a manuscript.
-All materials should be submitted via the online application by the March 1, 2021 deadline.
+All materials should be submitted via the online application.
+The deadline for the Nonfcition, Fiction and Poetry categories has passed.
+The Journalism deadline has been extended through March 12, 2021 by midnight.

 - Photos and application information may be used in National Writers Series materials.